akrayvo/riot-gallery-viewer/README.md

 ```
 The file name and extension do not matter.

 The format of the file is very flexible.
 Each line of the file is a separate image.
 Image information in each line can be contained in **double quotes**, separated by **tabs**, or both.
-Each line is processed individually, formatting can be different on each line.
+Each line is processed individually; formatting can be different on each line.
 Each line can have 3 parameters, additional information will be ignored. blank lines are ignored. double quotes can be escaped with a backslash. ex: Dwayne \"The Rock\" Johnson
 - full sized image URL
 - thumbnail image URL (optional, but recommended for efficiency)
 - caption (optional)